 - Excessive involvement in hobbies

-Masking strategies, even when anxiety-driven, might be slightly more effective than suppressing or masking in that they are not feeding the negative circuits.
+Masking strategies, even when anxiety-driven, might be slightly more effective than suppressing or suffering in that they are not feeding the negative circuits.
 They are not slowing them down, either, though.
-When you are done with that particular activity, the repetitive negative thoughts are still there.
+When you are done with that particular activity, the repetitive negative thoughts are still there continuing to be memorized.